 I wrote a little while ago about using pages for your blog in addition to posts.
 It seems like the most popular and in demand type of page, aside from your home page and the page where your blog posts show up, is an About page.
 So let’s talk about what might go on an About page.
 I have no great knowledge to share on this topic, but that’s okay.
-And while I’m normally not a fan of arbitrary capitalization, I don’t like arbitrary caps, but I’m going to capitalize About in this sense because it’s easier for me to see what I’m writing.
+And while I’m normally not a fan of arbitrary capitalization, I’m going to capitalize About in this sense because it’s easier for me to see what I’m writing.

 Doing a quick Google search to find out what should go on an About page, a lot of the results are geared towards business-oriented blogs.
 I’ve linked to a few of these at the bottom of this post, but for personal or mostly personal bloggers, some of that isn’t going to be super relevant.

 Who’s your audience?

 One thing that kept coming up in some of the blog gurus’ advice was that you’re not writing the About page for you, you’re writing it for your audience.
 Even if your regular blog posts are written as much for you as for your reader, the About page is different, and there would really be no reason to write it if you weren’t directing it at readers.

 Potential readers may be having a look at your About page before deciding whether to follow your blog or not (and speaking of which, you’ll probably want a “follow” button to be pretty easy to find on your About page).